-Monofacial modules, as opposed to bifacial modules, can only generate energy from the front of the solar panels.
-Bifacial solar panels absorb light on both the front and back faces of the panels, increasing their efficiency.
+Monofacial modules solely harness energy from the front side of the solar panels, whereas bifacial modules are designed to capture light on both the front and back surfaces, enhancing their efficiency.

 This article will teach you more about bifacial solar panels, including their benefits, drawbacks, and efficiency.